kpoilly/e2e-mlops/README.md

 This project demonstrates the development and deployment of a machine learning model from scratch, leveraging deep learning techniques and modern MLOps tools.
 The goal is to provide a reproducible, scalable, and easily accessible solution for end to end machine learning tasks, from data preprocessing and model training to deployment and maintenance.

-The project encompasses the entire lifecycle of a machine learning application, including data preprocessing, model development, experiment tracking, deployment via a secure API, and a user-friendly interface.
+The project encompasses the entire lifecycle of a machine learning application, including data preprocessing, model development, experiment tracking, deployment via a secure API, monitoring and a user-friendly interface.
 Containerization with Docker ensures reproducibility, and the architecture is designed with scalability in mind.

 ## Key Features